FINDING A SERIES OR AN AUTHOR:

 Patricia Briggs: "Gray"

-Good story: A vampire returns to renovate and live in an apartment she live in decades earlier.
+Good story: A vampire returns to renovate and live in an apartment in which she resided decades earlier.
 As construction begins, she has a run-in with the local vampire leader and a reunion with the ghost of her dead husband.

 Rochelle Krich: "Squatters' Rights"